dereckrx/typescript_webpack_workshop/README.md

   });
 });
 ```
+Try to run the jest tests.
+What happens?

 We have an issue, Jest needs to be configured to work with Typescript.
-We need to install a loader to work with typscript files.
+We need to install a dev dependency that will transpile our specs into javascript so
+Jest can run our Typescript files.

-Install the Typescript loader for jest as well as the `@type` definitions for jest so Typescript can compile Jest files
+Install the Typescript loader for jest as well as the `@type` definitions
+for jest so Typescript can compile Jest files.

 ```bash
 npm install --save-dev ts-jest npm install --save-dev @types/jest
 ```

+We need to create a configuration for `ts-jest` run: `$ npx ts-jest config:init`

-Now lets try running our test `npm test` and make sure they're green.
+Now lets try running our test `npm test`.
+Fix any issues until the tests are green.

 ## Part 2